mocklis/mocklis.docs/source/extensions/index.rst

 all branch nodes up to the root from that leaf node will have failed as well.
 Therefore if the root succeeds, we can be sure that all leaf nodes will have as well.

 Verifications can either be written as steps.
-These steps implement the `IVerifiable` interface, and the extension method takes a VerficationGroup as a parameter and attach the created step to that group.
+These steps implement the ``IVerifiable`` interface, and the extension method takes a VerficationGroup as a parameter and attach the created step to that group.

 Let's say we're creating a Method step to check that the method has indeed been called.
-Subclass MedialMethodStep, override Call to set a flag that it has been called, and implement IVerifiable to return a VerificationResult.
+Subclass ``MethodStepWithNext``, override ``Call`` to set a flag that it has been called, and implement ``IVerifiable`` to return a ``VerificationResult``.

 .. sourcecode:: csharp